PaulHuygen/my_wpdocker/README.md

 # my_wpdocker
-Generate a docker image with wordpress in it
+Generate a docker image with wordpress in it.